We are enjoying John Flanagan as an author and using the interviews on YouTube to get acquainted with this author’s motivation in writing for teens.

 Long ago and far away, it seems that his own son was discouraged because of his unimpressive stature.
 Dad to the rescue – to write stories for his son about smaller boys being successful.
 One of his stories got out to a larger audience and the rest is history.

 Of course at this point, he has fans.

 Popular on audiobook and ebook as well.
 Enjoy the adventure!

 Currently reading “Longitude” by Dava Sobel and gaining insight into the fascinating story of dead reckoning navigation and its deadly results.
 As a consequence, the Longitude Act sought a better way of determining a ship’s position in the sea.

 Yesterday, the school went to a soft closure involving half our students.
 Some of the kids were boarding the bus (to go home for 2 weeks of home learning) with the comment that they have no internet at home.
-There are always ways around this if you have transportation to the public library and the … Continue reading Going Virtual in a non-Virtual World